Are You Looking for More Ways to

 We gain the ability to see a broader picture of ourselves in the present moment, rather than dwelling on the past or feeling anxious about the future.
 Grounding can help you increase feelings of gratitude, humility, self-love, self-empowerment, self-trust, and self-confidence, especially through regularly practiced therapeutic yoga.

 How is Yoga Incorporated into

-If you are looking to improve your emotional well-being, treat mental illness, or combat drug or alcohol addiction, yoga in a therapeutic setting can help.
+If you are looking to improve your emotional well-being, treat mental illness, or combat substance use/abuse, yoga in a therapeutic setting can help.
 Therapeutic yoga should be used as a supplemental treatment alongside traditional mental health therapy, which can include modalities such as cognitive behavioral therapy (CBT), motivational interviewing, or solution-focused therapy.

 Whether you’ve never practiced yoga before or you’re an experienced yogi, therapeutic yoga can help anyone achieve an overall sense of emotional wellness.

 Therapeutic yoga is an individualized practice tailored to each individual client depending on your emotional needs, diagnosis, and level of functioning, regardless of your physical ability, body type, strength, flexibility, or previous experience with yoga.
 You might be thinking, “I’ve never done yoga.
 What if I’m bad at it?”
 “Will my therapist be mad at me if I don’t achieve my goals?” or “I’m worried that I won’t ‘get it’.”

 When you come to therapeutic yoga, you'll be given full one-on-one attention and be encouraged to move at your own pace.
 What do you hope to get out of practicing therapeutic yoga?
 Your therapist will never place expectations on you.
 There’s no right or wrong when it comes to yoga.
 The only thing asked of you when you come in is to have to open mind and willingness to experience a life-changing yoga practice.